History of Puerto Rico Open in Timeline

 December 2020: Viktor Hovland Breaks the Curse

-In December 2020, Viktor Hovland broke the "curse" when he won the Mayakoba Golf Classic, after winning the Puerto Rico Open earlier in the year.
+In December 2020, Viktor Hovland broke the "curse" associated with the Puerto Rico Open by winning the Mayakoba Golf Classic after winning the Puerto Rico Open earlier in the year.